 An important point of difference between the two boards is the assessment and grading of students.
 Firstly, let’s note that the two curriculum options consider grade 11 and 12 paramount for academics.
 Therefore, the rigour is higher with little or no extra-curricular activities.

 In ICSE, internal assessments are vital and practical tests are aggregated with the overall scores.
 The board lays emphasis on lab work too!
 At the same time, English, which is a compulsory subject, gets a lot of attention from the exam point of view.
 The evaluation focuses on cognitive learning outcomes.
-ICSE emphasises understanding, skill development, knowledge as well as its application of subjects and learning.
+ICSE emphasises understanding, skill development, and knowledge as well as its application of subjects and learning.

 It’s a known fact that CBSE is a lot about rote learning and memorisation with less focus on higher mental abilities like critical thinking and creativity.
 Rote learning takes precedence over understanding and knowledge.
 That’s the reason why CBSE is suggested for students interested in competitive exams.